briandowns/pass/README.md

 # pass

-`pass` is a very simple password manager that uses `libsodium` for cryptography.
+`pass` is a simple password manager.

 ## Examples

-Initialize pass.
+Initialize `pass`.
+This is necessary to create a new key and setup the base directory structure.

 ```sh
 pass init